ameba23/lowtechnetwork/docs/plants.md

 It can be used on fruit trees after about a year, for vegetables i would wait two years.

-Although it is more work initially, going up stairs to shit can be preferable than shitting in a bucket and having to empty it elsewhere.
+Although it is more work initially, going up some stairs to shit on top of a heap can be preferable than shitting in a bucket and having to empty it elsewhere.

 See: Joseph C. Jenkins-The Humanure Handbook, A Guide to Composting Human Manure, Third Edition-Joseph Jenkins, Inc. (2005)